 - Ensuring that we have a system in place to deal with disputes or queries efficiently within 10 days.

 - Fostering good relationships with our suppliers and providing contact details for dealing with staff.

 - Giving clear guidance to suppliers on their role in ensuring timely payment of invoices.

-Clare County Council requires all suppliers to be tax compliant and to furnish details in relation to same when requested.
+We require all suppliers to be tax compliant and to furnish details in relation to same when requested.

-Clare County Council can only pay original valid invoices received from a supplier (hard copy or e-invoice).
-The invoice must have been given an invoice number.
-We cannot pay on the basis of statements, copy invoices, altered invoices, invoices not addressed to Clare County Council.
-To be considered valid, an invoice must also quote a purchase order, which has been given to the supplier at the time of goods and services being ordered by a particular section within Clare County Council.
+Clare County Council will only pay original valid invoices received from a supplier (hard or soft copy or e-Invoice).
+We do not pay on the basis of statements, copy invoices or altered invoices and they must be addressed to Clare County Council.
+To be considered valid an invoice must contain a unique invoice number and must also quote a purchase order, which will be given to the supplier at the time the goods/services are ordered.

 Invoices received which do not quote a valid purchase order number will be immediately returned to the supplier without being processed.

 Please ensure the following details are provided on all invoices submitted: